 Construction

-Construction will begin March/April 2026 and is expected to take four months to complete, weather permitting.
+Construction is planned to start Monday, 20 April.
 During construction traffic management will be in place.
 Please allow extra time when driving through the area.